berkinksk/SenseCatch/README.md

 ## Empirical Evaluation

-> **Note:** The following results are based on our internal test suite of 32 hand-crafted examples designed to evaluate specific linguistic phenomena.
+> **Note:** The following results are based on the internal test suite of 32 hand-crafted examples designed to evaluate specific linguistic phenomena.
 They do not represent performance on standard benchmarks.
 Comprehensive evaluation on established datasets (IMDB, SST, SemEval, etc.) is planned for future work.

 Our recent test results from the internal diagnostic framework show: